flamelily-bluescsi/bluescsi/v23dprintdesktopoption2.md

 {% include carousel2.html %}

 Please view [3D Print Information Page](/print) for purchasing 3D prints separately.
 This is to purchase 3D prints when purchasing a BlueSCSI device at the same time as postage is included.
 This is another more bulky option for the V2 Desktop, with a single mounting screw.
 This gives a more solid fit and has 4 side mounting points like a traditional hard drive.
+This is for desktop board revision 2023.10a only.

 * 3D PLA print (fossil grey)
 * Solid fit, 4 side mounting points